Oblarg/docs/CommandRewriteDesignDoc.md

 void onCommandInitialize(Consumer<Command> action);
 void onCommandExecute(Consumer<Command> action);
 void onCommandInterrupt(Consumer<Command> action);
-void onCommandEnd(Consumer<Command> action);
+void onCommandFinish(Consumer<Command> action);
 ````

-These provide a simple way to add a task for the scheduler to perform whenever a command is initialized, executed, interrupted, or ended.
+These provide a simple way to add a task for the scheduler to perform whenever a command is initialized, executed, interrupted, or finished normally.
 For example, one could insert a logging call to mark the event.

 #### Sendable base classes